Staff Information

 10. Counsel participation in voir dire.

-Judge Crytzer will conduct preliminary voir dire in both civil and criminal jury trials, but she allows counsel to conduct additional voir dire.
-The Court will give counsel latitude in conducting the voir dire so long as it is focused on the selection of an appropriate jury and does not become repetitive or overly intrusive.
+Judge Crytzer will conduct preliminary voir dire in both civil and criminal jury trials, but she typically allows counsel to conduct additional voir dire.
+The Court will give counsel latitude in conducting voir dire provided that questioning is focused on the selection of an appropriate jury and does not become repetitive or overly intrusive.
 Once voir dire is completed, counsel will submit their peremptory challenges to the Court on a form provided by the courtroom deputy.

 11. Time limits for opening and closing statements at trial.